-The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:
+The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Please state briefly how these are incorporated in this module.

 Discussions around lecture topics, at tutorials and during the individual project work are used to assess student feedback on the course and also to guide students in their own work.
 There will also be individual written essays.